What is a Spill Kit – Everything You Need to Know

 • Bodily fluids

 In addition to these product labels, employers must also provide information in the workplace.
-These include hazard symbols that can be placed on walls, machines and in all the areas where hazardous substances are handled.
+These include hazard symbols that can be placed on walls and machines and in all the areas where hazardous substances are handled.
 These symbols look like this:

 hazard symbols

-For a wider look at hazard symbols, visit the European Commission website.
+For a more comprehensive look at hazard symbols, visit the European Commission website.

 Types of Spill Kits

-Your workplace’s Control of Substances Hazardous to Health (COSHH) risk assessment will identify potential hazards and prepare you for dealing with the spilled substances.
+Your workplace’s Control of Substances Hazardous to Health (COSHH) risk assessment will identify potential hazards and prepare you for dealing with spilt substances.

 • Biohazard and Laboratory